21

 Four ways to f*ck up creator marketing

 Working with creators can help you to engage with existing audiences, reach new audiences and build a community.
-Next to that, in the fourth place, brands work with creators because it can drive revenue.
+And, in the fourth place, brands work with creators because it can drive revenue.

-That having said, getting the most out of the collaboration with creators or influencers isn't easy.
-According to WARC, there are four big mistakes to make or prevent.
-Check the sources in the last paragraph.
+Getting the most out of the collaboration with creators or influencers isn't easy.
+According to WARC, these are four big mistakes made.
+See the last paragraph for the sources.

 1. Audience fit